 We don’t believe you need to count calories to gain or lose weight, but it is a useful technique, or a helpful guide if you want to try it for a few days to get a better sense of portion sizes.

-Here’s how to figure out how many calories you need to eat to reach a goal weight.
+Here’s how to figure out how many calories you need to eat to maintain lean muscle and reach a goal weight.

 - Do you workout 1-hour or less per week?
 If so, multiply your goal weight (say 180 pounds) by 10.
 Your total goal calories = 1,800